rvosa/bio-phylo-forest-dbtree/docs/paper.md

 # Discussion

-The concepts, tools and data files presented here are intended to make life easier for researchers in computational biology.
-I would therefore like to reassure the reader that there is no need to dust off any lingering knowledge of SQL or Perl to be able to take advantage of the outcomes of this study.
+The concepts, tools and data presented here are intended to make life easier for researchers in computational biology.
+I would therefore reassure the reader that there is no need to dust off any lingering knowledge of SQL or Perl to be able to take advantage of the outcomes of this study.
-The databases produced in this study can be navigated conveniently in R by accessing them as data frames and processing them with `dbplyr` and related tools.
-I provide an R Markdown document on the git repository (see Data Availability) that provides a simple run through of how to operate on the databases, showing how to extract clades, MRCAs, and pairwise distances.
+The databases presented here can be navigated in R by accessing them as data frames and processing them with `dbplyr` and related tools.
+I provide an R Markdown document on the git repository (see Data Availability) that provides a run through of how to operate on the databases, showing how to extract clades, MRCAs, and pairwise distances.

-For programming languages where object-relational mapping is a more common, mature technique, the schema and databases presented here may form the basis for extending the functionality of some popular toolkits.
-For example, generating a mapping for Python results in a tiny SQLAlchemy class that, thanks to Python's multiple inheritance model, might subclass DendroPy's tree node model, thus making persistently databased trees accessible through the same programming interface as memory resident trees.
+For programming languages where object-relational mapping is a common technique, the schema and databases presented here may form the basis for extending the functionality of some popular toolkits.
+For example, generating a mapping for Python results in a tiny SQLAlchemy class that, thanks to Python's multiple inheritance model, can subclass DendroPy's tree node model, making persistently databased trees accessible through the same programming interface as memory resident trees.
 I invite authors of libraries that could take advantage of this to consider this possibility.

-The performance of the subtree extraction is such that this very common operation is much easier supported on DBTree-indexed trees than on Newick tree files.
+The performance of the subtree extraction is such that this common operation is much easier supported on DBTree-indexed trees than on Newick tree files.
 The implication of this is twofold: i) projects that release very large phylogenies periodically - such as the Open Tree of Life project -